Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 Warriors of this Front carried the glory of the Russian weapons

-from the banks of Don and till the Alp mountains.
+from the banks of Don and to the Alp mountains.

 They liberated Bulgaria and her capital Sophia,